AbhijithAJ/IOTSocket/README.md

 *NOTE:*
 - Make sure the device time is in sync with server time (use RTC)
 - Re-establish client socket connection every 24 hours
-- SSL key pinning on client side.
+- SSL key pinning on client-side.
 - Verify device id and key from database
 - Client socket will be closed if there is no data for 90 sec